C0mposer/C-C-Game-Modding-Utility/README.md

 Next, you'll need to find a ***code cave(s)*** to place your mod code, and a ***hook*** to jump to it.
 #### Code Caves and Hooks
-At a high level, here is how injecting compiled mods into games using this utility works:
+At a high level, here is how injecting mod code into a game using this utility works:
 1.  **Code caves:** First things first, we need a free place in the games ram that can be used for the mod code.
 The easiest way is to look for unused/free sections of the games main executable, that also still happens to get loaded into ram.
 These free sections are called [code caves.](https://en.wikipedia.org/wiki/Code_cave)  (*These can unused/debug strings, unused functions/code, sometimes a block of 0's, etc*).
 Once you have found a code cave you fill out its info, and click "**Add/Save Codecave**":
 ![codecaves](codecaves.png)